-United Planet arranges transportation to and from the airport in Chile and will ensure that you arrive safely at your host house.
+Due to varying airline prices, United Planet does not arrange or cover the cost of flights to and from Chile.
+However, we arrange all ground transportation to and from the airport in Chile and will ensure that you arrive safely at your host house.
 Public transportation to and from your project is cheap and easy with Santiago’s public transportation system or on foot.
 Daily commuting costs are covered by volunteers.

 We want you to succeed.
 That means having in place the support our volunteers need.
 We don’t just drop you in country and hope for the best.
 We provide training before you leave … language exposure … 24/7 in-country support … support for your host family … accommodations, meals and airport transportation … activities and excursions.
 The whole idea is to make the experience successful and productive for you and the host community, and we have found that these things are crucial.
 Remember that we are a non-profit, mission-driven organization – we wouldn’t spend money on something that wasn’t important.